Table of Contents

-In telecommunication, a communication protocol is a system of rules that allows two or more entities of a communication system to transmit information via a kind of variation of a physical quantity.
-These are the rules and standards that define the syntax.
-Semantic synchronization communication in possible layer recovery methods.
-This article is all about the importance of communication protocol, functions of communication protocols with it important types.
+In telecommunication, a communication protocol is the set of rules that allows two or more entities of a communication system to transmit information via a kind of variation of a physical quantity.
+These are the rules and standards that define-syntax.

 Types of Communication Protocol